python/devguide/documenting.rst

 Normally, there are no heading levels assigned to certain characters as the structure is determined from the succession of headings.
-However, for the Python documentation, we use this convention:
+However, for the Python documentation, here is a suggested convention:

 * ``#`` with overline, for parts
 * ``*`` with overline, for chapters